Active case

 These conditions, as well as others that may have been caused by Camp Lejeune water contamination, could have a grave impact on both victims and their families.
 These conditions may be life-altering or even fatal.

-Who is eligible to file a Camp Lejeune water contamination claim?
+Who was eligible to file a Camp Lejeune water contamination claim?

-- You must have been exposed to contaminated water at Camp Lejeune between August 1, 1953 and December 31, 1987 for at least 30 days.
+- Individuals must have been exposed to contaminated water at Camp Lejeune between August 1, 1953 and December 31, 1987 for at least 30 days.

-How family members may file a Camp Lejeune water contamination claim
+How family members filed Camp Lejeune water contamination claims

 What type of compensation is available under a Camp Lejeune water contamination claim?